YingyiH/ReminderApp/README.md

   Yingyi He

 ## Description
-This is a project of a reminder web app with these functions:
+This is a project of a reminder web app to practice full-stack development.
+It remains these functions:
   - Sign up with username and password
   - Log in with username and password
   - Create a reminder